 Join us in Pittsburgh, Pennsylvania:

 In Pittsburgh, join us as we dig into service with some of our incredible partners: Carnegie Libraries of Pittsburgh, Assemble, Higher Achievement, Circles Greaters Pittsburgh, Open Hand Ministries, School 2 Career, Just Harvest, 412 Food Rescue, Grow Pittsburgh, Garfield Community Farms, Enright Community Garden, BUGS, Sankofa Village Garden.
 With learning and reflection led by our Food and Education Justice experts throughout the trip, you’ll have a powerful and meaningful experience.
-For more information, click here or contact Rachel Schwartz.
+For more information, click here or contact Julie Mallis.

 From your campus to Repair the World: How it works